Laman2005/MLDL/README.md

 readers_writers.c: The main program file containing the implementation. log.txt: The log file created by the program to track operations.
 Makefile (if applicable): For building the project (if you decide to use one).
-Design and Synchronization Mechanism
+Design and Synchronization Mechanism in the program

 **Our program uses a combination of:**
-**Mutexes:** Was used for mutual exclusion when modifying shared resources like the file replicas and the readers_count array.
+**Mutexes:** Was used for mutual exclusion when changing shared resources like the file replicas and the readers_count array.
 **Condition Variables:** Was used to synchronize reader and writer threads when the writer is active.
-**Semaphores:** Was used to ensure the writer thread operates without conflicts.
+**Semaphores:** Was used to ensure the writer thread that it operates without conflicts.

-**If you want a more detailed explanation of the design, please refer to the report.**
+**If you want a more detailed explanation of the design, please refer to the assignment report.**
 <pre>
-Some Limitations & Future Improvements:
+Some Drawbacks & Potential Improvements:
 </pre>
-Our program currently uses random sleep times for simulation purposes, which may not cover all edge cases.
+Our program currently uses random sleep times for the purposes of simulation, which may not cover all edge cases.
 The current implementation logs file content directly, which might not be efficient for very large files.
 Optimizing log handling to avoid repeatedly opening/closing files.
 Implementing a more advanced load balancing algorithm for readers.